BluezConcepts/skingen-content-based-recommender/readme.md

 ---

-### 4.3 Safety-Aware Scoring Strategy
+## 4.3 Safety-Aware Scoring Strategy

-Instead of strict exclusion:
+SkinGen uses a safety-aware scoring strategy that prioritizes transparency over hard exclusion.
+Instead of removing products by default, potential risks are reflected in the ranking score and clearly communicated to the user.

 #### Hard Filters
-Applied only for:
-- medical contraindications
+- medical contraindications  ( if rosacea or eczema is selected)
-- explicit user exclusions
+- explicit user-defined exclusions

-- regulatory restrictions
+Products failing a hard filter are fully removed from the recommendation set.

 #### Soft Penalties
-Applied for:
+Applied as **ranking penalties**, not exclusions, for:
-- skin-type conflicts (drying, irritating)
+- skin-type conflicts (e.g. drying, irritating)
-- condition risks (eczema, rosacea)
+- potential condition-related risks (e.g. eczema, rosacea triggers)

-Penalties are **cumulative**, ensuring products with multiple conflicts rank lower without disappearing entirely.
+Penalties are **cumulative**, ensuring that products with multiple conflicts rank progressively lower without disappearing entirely.

+Even when no condition is selected, products with known sensitivity risks surface **informational warnings** to improve decision-making.

 **Design Principle:**
 > Inform the user, don’t decide for them.